Dr Helena Fox

-My professional qualifications, accreditations and memberships:
+Professional qualifications, accreditations and memberships

 - Oxford Certificate in CBT

-I qualified in medicine at the Royal Free Hospital School of Medicine in 1982.
-Following this I worked in Obstetrics & Gynaecology and Casualty and then began to specialise in Psychiatry in 1984.
-I trained at Kings College and the Maudsley Hospitals in London and in 1989 gained Membership of the Royal College of Psychiatrists.
-I became a Senior Registrar on the Oxford part time training scheme and gained a CCST in General Adult Psychiatry 1998.
-During this time, I gained extensive experience in acute general psychiatry and psychological treatment methods including individual and group dynamic psychotherapy.
-In addition, I hold a certificate in Cognitive Therapy (Oxford Post Qualification course 1994).
+Dr Helena Fox qualified in medicine at the Royal Free Hospital School of Medicine in 1982.
+Following this, she worked in Obstetrics and Gynaecology and Casualty and then began to specialise in Psychiatry in 1984.
+She trained at Kings College and the Maudsley Hospitals in London, and in 1989, gained Membership of the Royal College of Psychiatrists.
+She became a Senior Registrar on the Oxford part-time training scheme and gained a CCST in General Adult Psychiatry 1998.
+During this time, she gained extensive experience in acute general psychiatry and psychological treatment methods including individual and group dynamic psychotherapy.
+In addition, she holds a certificate in Cognitive Therapy (Oxford Post Qualification course 1994).

-Additional information about my research, publications and interests:
+Additional information about research, publications and interests

 Dr Helena Fox has taught and lectured including and has given a series of educative talks to schools, medical colleagues and allied professions about various aspects of eating disorders including, ‘Anorexia and Bulimia Nervosa: Current Management Menu’, ’The Dangers of Dieting’, and ‘Eating Disorders and Reproduction’.